Numigi/odoo-project-addons/project_task_analytic_lines_stock/README.rst

 Summary
 -------
-This module is binding between project_task_analytic_lines and the inventory application.
+This module is a binding between project_task_analytic_lines and the inventory application.

 Real Time Inventory
 -------------------